dorucioclea/WhisperAPI/README.md

 World
 ```

-On failure (e.g: invalid file format) the response JSON will be:
+On failure (e.g.: invalid file format) the response JSON will be:

 ```json
 {